 Since our creation in 1986, Mercy is the seventh largest Catholic health care system in the U.S. and serves millions annually.
 Mercy includes 46 acute care and specialty (heart, children’s, orthopedic and rehab) hospitals, more than 700 physician practices and outpatient facilities, 40,000 co-workers and more than 2,000 Mercy Clinic physicians in Arkansas, Kansas, Missouri and Oklahoma.
 Mercy also has outreach ministries in Arkansas, Louisiana, Mississippi and Texas.

 Mercy operates acute care, specialty care and critical access hospitals in communities across four states:

 Across four states, a team of more than 2,100 Mercy primary and specialty care physicians, 600 advanced practitioners and supporting staff deliver health care services through more than 300 offices.
 Learn more about Mercy Clinic.

-Mercy serves a variety of special needs, particularly for low-income patients, in Louisiana, Mississippi and Texas.
+Mercy serves a variety of special needs, particularly for low-income patients, in Arkansas, Louisiana, Mississippi and Texas.